Adeseye/PROJECT-6/project6.md

 <code>sudo gdisk /dev/xvdf</code>

-Type *n* to create a new partition, select 1 to set it as default partition number and the *p* to list the changes made then type *w* to write to disk then finally type *y* to confirm to proceed.
+Type *n* to create a new partition,

+Select 1 to set it as default partition number

+Type *p* to preview the changes made

+Type *w* to write to disk

+Finally type *y* to confirm to proceed.

 Do this for the next 2 disk